Code-the-Dream-School/python-200/lessons/Statistics.md

 **`axes[i].set_xticks(list_of_ticks)`**
    - `xticks()`:This function in Matplotlib allows you to control the x-axis ticks.
-   - Manually sets x-axis labels.
-   - Useful for discrete outcomes like dice (1–6).

 4. **plt.subplots()**: The most common way to create a figure and one or more axes simultaneously.
 **`plt.subplots(nrows, ncols, figsize=(w,h))`**